 - An automated way to propagate updates to the base image to "child" images.

 - A way to address vulnerabilities in your images.
-For more information, see Use vulnerability analysis in Container Registry.
+For more information, see Scan images for vulnerabilities.

 - A way to enforce your internal standards on images created by the different teams in your organization.